L'Hermitage Slave Village Archeological Site: Slavery

 Nine court proceedings against family members for cruelty to slaves are recorded, including proceedings against Boisneuf for "cruelly and immercifully beating and whipping" six slaves and against Victoire Vincendière for beating her slave Jenny.
-These charges were dismissed, but Boisneuf was found guilty in 1797 of beating a slave named Shadrack and of "not sufficiently clothing and feeding his negroes."
+These charges were dismissed, but Payen de Boisneuf was found guilty in 1797 of beating a slave named Shadrack and of "not sufficiently clothing and feeding his negroes."

 The Vincendières sold L'Hermitage in 1827, after gradually dispersing most of their slaves.
 Victoire moved to a townhouse in Frederick.
 Victoire died in 1854, still the owner of three slaves.
 Her will stipulated their freedom.
 Slavery at the property continued under the new proprietors.
-John Brien (or O'Brien) bought the farm and continued the practice, and David Best, the farm's tenant from 1843 kept slaves.
+John Brien (or O'Brien) bought the farm and continued the practice, and David Best, the farm's tenant from 1843, kept slaves.
 Best had six slaves in 1860, making him one of the largest slave owners in the county.
 Slavery ended in Maryland in 1864.

-The l'Hermitage site was listed on the National Register of Historic Places in 2007.
+The L'Hermitage site was listed on the National Register of Historic Places in 2007.